Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 - Toledo's games this year have gone over the total in one out of four opportunities (25%).

-- When Toledo records more than 33.6 points, it is 1-0 against the spread and 2-0 overall.
+- Toledo is 1-0 against the spread and 2-0 overall in games when it scores more than 33.6 points.

-- In games that Toledo piles up over 419.2 yards, the team is 2-0 against the spread and 3-0 overall.
+- Toledo is 2-0 against the spread and 3-0 overall when the team churns out over 419.2 yards.

 - This year, the Rockets have two turnovers, three fewer than the Huskies have takeaways (5).